Twist families of L-space knots, their genera, and Seifert surgeries: Twist families of Seifert surgeries; seiferters and pseudo-seiferters

 One generalization of a seiferter is that of a {\em pseudo-seiferter}, cf.\ \cite[Definition 8.4]{Mote}.
-Given a Seifert surgery $(K, r)$, an unknot $c$ in the exterior of $K$ is a pseudo-seiferter if $c$ is isotopic to the cable of a fiber in some Seifert fibration of $K(r)$ and the preferred longitude $\lambda$ of $c$ in $S^3$ becomes the cabling slope of $c$ in $K(r)$.
+Given a Seifert surgery $(K, r)$, an unknot $c$ in the exterior of $K$ is a pseudo-seiferter if $c$ is not a seiferter but $c$ is isotopic to the cable of a fiber in some Seifert fibration of $K(r)$ where the preferred longitude $\lambda$ of $c$ in $S^3$ becomes the cabling slope of $c$ in $K(r)$.
 In particular, the manifold $V(K; r)$ is a graph manifold that is the union along a torus of a Seifert fibered space $X$ and a cable space $W$; the slope $\lambda \subset \bdry V \subset \bdry W$ is the cabling slope of the cable space.

-In the definition of a pseudo-seiferter, the condition that $\lambda$ becomes the cabling slope of $W$ is precisely what's needed for $W_n = W \cup _{-\frac{1}{n}} N(c)$, the filling corresponding to $(-1/n)$--surgery on $c$, to be a solid torus.
+In the definition of a pseudo-seiferter, the condition that $\lambda$ becomes the cabling slope of $W$ is precisely what's needed for $W_n = W \cup _{-\frac{1}{n}} N(c)$, the filling corresponding to $(-\frac{1}{n})$--surgery on $c$, to be a solid torus.
 This allows the Seifert fibration of $X$ to extend to a Seifert fibration of $K_n(r_n)$.
 Hence again, twisting the Seifert surgery $(K, r)$ along $c$ produces a $1$--parameter family $\{(K_n, r_n)\}$ of Seifert surgeries.

-In the following two subsections we show that if a twisting a surgery $(K,r)$ along an unknot $c$ produces family $\{(K_n,r_n)\}$ with ten Seifert surgeries, then \begin{itemize} \item (Theorem~\ref{thm:cisseiferter}) $c$ is either a seiferter or a pseudo-seiferter and so each surgery $(K_n,r_n)$ is a Seifert surgery; and thence \item (Theorem~\ref{thm:integralsurgery}) either $r \in \Z$ or $c$ is a seiferter and $K$ is either a torus knot or a cable of a torus knot in $V = S^3-\nbhd(c)$. \end{itemize}
+In the following two subsections we show that if a twist family of surgeries $\{(K_n,r_n)\}$ obtained from a surgery $(K, r)$ by twisting along an unknot $c$ contains ten Seifert surgeries, then \begin{itemize} \item (Theorem~\ref{thm:cisseiferter}) $c$ is either a seiferter or a pseudo-seiferter and so each surgery $(K_n,r_n)$ is a Seifert surgery; and thence